Phonics and Reading

 Spelling, Punctuation and Grammar

 Spelling is taught for most children from the beginning of Year 2.
 Children are taught a different spelling rule each week, learning to apply it to a range of words.
-They also learn "tricky words" which do not fit rules, as well as continually recapping what they have already learned.
+They also learn "tricky words" that do not fit rules, as well as continually recapping what they have already learned.
 Ten words to learn are sent home each week: usually, five are from that week's rule and five are from the National Curriculum's list of tricky words to be learned.
 It makes a huge difference if parents help their children to learn their words, preferably for a few minutes every day rather than once a week.